 - Checking your student’s eligibility for programs that reduce college application costs

-- Reviewing their admission and scholarship essays and developing an organizational plan to keep up with deadlines
+- Supporting their admission and scholarship essays and developing an organizational plan to keep up with deadlines

 - Helping students and families complete the Free Application for Federal Student Aid (FAFSA) and identifying scholarships they are eligible for

 - Creating flexible schedules to be available outside of normal school hours

 This initiative is designed to supplement—not replace—the important work that you and other counselors are already doing, thereby joining forces.
 We are encouraging students who take advantage of this opportunity to share their invitation letter and adviser's contact information with you.
 College Advising Corps advisers are eager to work alongside you to support students in the pilot.
 Please reach out to the advisers directly to discuss how they can support the work you are doing with your students.